Posterolateral rotatory instability of the elbow

 Posterolateral rotatory instability (PLRI) of the elbow is the most common pattern of elbow instability, most commonly seen following posterior elbow dislocation 1.
 It is characterized by 2-4:

-- posterolateral subluxation/dislocation of the radial head relative to capitellum
+posterolateral subluxation/dislocation of the radial head relative to the capitellum

-- posterior displacement of ulna relative to the trochlea
+posterior displacement of the ulna relative to the trochlea

 Posterolateral rotatory elbow instability indicates injury to the stabilizing structures of the posterolateral elbow, particularly the lateral collateral ligament complex.